Convergence to Utility Maximization and the Indifference Hypothesis: Preference Maximization With or Without Indifferences

-More specifically, letting $C_i^n(\{A1,A2\})$ denote the (possibly empty) choice at menu $\{A1,A2\}$ that subject $n$ made, for example, the $i$-th time they saw that menu, for $i\leq 5$, this merging process is illustrated with the following hypothetical situation:
+More specifically, letting $C_i^n(\{\textnormal{A1, A2}\})$ denote the (possibly empty) choice at menu \{A1, A2\} that subject $n$ made the $i$-th time they saw that menu, for $i\leq 5$, this merging process is illustrated with the following hypothetical situation: